-This report is based on data reported up to the end of May 2021.
-From general population data, we know that the level of overall deaths due to COVID-19 have decreased with the further rollout of vaccines.
-However, with more aggressive variants and inconsistencies in vaccine rates and public health measure adoption, additional waves of COVID-19 infections are likely to impact Canada.
-Therefore, the CIA will continue to collect data and report on the aggregate life insurance claims levels throughout 2021.
+This report is based on data reported up to the end of December 2021 (except Statistics Canada excess deaths which are up to mid-October 2021).
+From general population data, we know that the level of overall deaths due to COVID-19 have decreased with the rollout of vaccines and with most people having two doses, except lately with the Omicron variant.

+With more aggressive variants, such as Omicron, and inconsistencies in vaccine rates and public health measure adoption, additional waves of COVID-19 infections may continue to impact Canada.
+Therefore, the CIA will continue to collect data and report on the aggregate life insurance claims levels throughout 2022, at least covering the wave caused by the Omicron variant.